jeff-saupe/ScheduleCleaner/README.md

 extend the base URL.

 💡 The part for adjustments **must** begin with **?** as a symbol. \
 💡 This part must be **URL encoded**.
-For that, please take a look at the end of this section.
+For that, please take a look at the next section.

 There are **three** fixes you can apply: